 While the eggplant is in the oven, it’s time to mix and cook the meat.
 Once the eggplant is cooked, it’s incorporated in with the meat.
 I would use about 2/3 to 1 pound of veal per eggplant.
 You may have some left over and you can put that in a small baking dish.

 You can choose a number of ways to top the eggplant.
 Today, I chose cheese, but you could also top with panko or Italian breadcrumbs.
 In one version, we simply topped with pecorino.
 I used about a tablespoon of tomato sauce, but you could simply slice some tomato, or skip it altogether.[mailerlite_form form_id=1]

 You only need to bake it until until the cheese is melted.

 You can also use fresh tomatoes and fresh mozzarella with a little basil for a caprese take.

 Let me say this about eggplant and veal.
 It’s a remarkable combination of flavors.
 Veal is known for it’s flavor, and eggplant heightens that and brings moisture so this nearly melts in your mouth.
-I’ll soon be bringing you an Italian veal meatloaf and a new version of veal meatballs!
+You’ll also love my veal meatballs!

 - For Eggplant

 - 1 pound ground veal or ground meat of choice